The History of Zion National Park

 Native American families were among the first humans to encounter Zion National Park.
 Specifically, Anasazi, also known as the Basketmaker Ancestral Puebloans, began to settle and farm the region.
 Throughout the 11th and 12th centuries, this area experienced extensive droughts, which caused catastrophic flooding making the area uninhabitable.
 This drove the current settlers in the area to relocate.

-Following the Native American settlers, the first people of European descent, Padre Silvestre Velez de Escalante, began exploring Southern Utah in 1776.
-In 1825, under contract with the American Fur Company, trapper Jedediah Smith explored the area.
-Soon after him, Mormon Pioneers came to the area and began settling in the area known today as Springdale.
-Isaac Behunin, one of the first families to relocate to this region, farmed corn, tobacco, and fruit trees near present-day Zion Lodge.
+Soon after him, Mormon pioneers came to the area and began settling in the area known today as Springdale.
+Isaac Behunin, among the first settlers, farmed corn, tobacco, and fruit trees near today’s Zion Lodge.

 Zion National Park was first named Mukuntuweap National Monument, referring to a Paiute name.
-In 1918, the park was renamed Zion National Monument after a term from the bible coined by Mormon settlers.
+In 1918, the park was renamed Zion National Monument after a term from the Bible coined by Mormon settlers.
 Later, the monument gained national park status and was dedicated as a National Park by President Woodrow Wilson on November 19, 1919.

 The Development of Zion National Park